bazel-contrib/SIG-rules-authors/go-tutorial.md

 The same kind of object graph is used for external dependencies.
-The WORKSPACE file includes the definition for gazelle (http_archive) and an import for the deps.bzl file.
-The deps.bzl file includes load definitions for the gazelle "go_repository" rule.
+The WORKSPACE file includes the definition for Gazelle (http_archive) and an import for the deps.bzl file.
+The deps.bzl file includes load definitions for the Gazelle "go_repository" rule.
 The go_repository rules define various external go dependencies that are then vendored.
 One of those dependencies is cobra, which is used as a dependency by all of the go files inside of the cmd directory.
 Inside of the BUILD.bazel file, located in the cmd directory, the "deps" are a parameter passed in the go_libary rule.